Viaren the Apothecary

 Background:

-Verik connected Riori to a traveling tinker called Touchstone—seemingly a daft vagabond, Touchstone was in fact a devotee of Desna as well, and knew more of the ways of the world, especially Varisia, than he let on to most strangers.
-As they traveled together, he taught her about not just serving Desna, but of all the gods and the harmonies—and destruction—they create, and to appreciate what those in service of the gods can do from a broader perspective.
-He also taught her to fight with a starknife, and to trust her instincts and other senses when her limited sight could not help her.
+Lierna connected Riori to a cousin who called himself Touchstone—one of the fortune tellers in their family.
+Riori agreed to travel with him and learn from his trade; she learned he was in the service of Desna, and as they traveled together, he taught her about not just serving Desna, but of all the gods and the harmonies—and destruction—they create, and to appreciate what those in service of the gods can do from a broader perspective.
+He also taught her to fight with a starknife, and to trust her instincts.
 In time, not only did Riori’s skills and knowledge grow, but so did her gifts of foresight and divine magic.
 She still practices astrology as a discipline—the mathematical components help keep the mind sharp—but her gifts manifest in far more powerful ways.
-She was indeed touched by Desna.
-She and Touchstone eventually parted ways, as those drawn to other horizons are wont to do, but Riori still sends missives to Touchstone on occasion, as well as to her family back in Varisia.
+She was indeed blessed by Desna as the priestess said long ago.

 Appearance and Personality:

 Riori is a little taller than average, willowy, and pale, the last two features particularly coming from her elven heritage.
-She has long, black hair that she normally braids purple and green ribbons into, and pale violet eyes that one would not know were impaired by looking at them.
+She has long, black hair that she normally braids purple and green ribbons into, and pale violet eyes.
 Her ears are slightly tapered.
 Her long, slender fingers always seem to be moving—touching, twitching, or tracing some shape no one else can make out.
-She wears purple robes embroidered with butterflies over a tunic of protective lightweight metal plates—sadly a necessity for travel.
+She wears purple robes embroidered with butterflies over her protective armor.
 Her robe has a grey lining and is reversible, if she decides she needs to lay low.
 She carries a favorite starknife among a handful looped on her belt she keeps for throwing.